What you get from working with me

 Alternative model: the practitioner updates and builds theories

+In short, research and the ensuing production of theory constitute a fundamental aspect of the work of the therapists who historically produced psychotherapeutic theories, their two main professional activities being fully integrated.
 As far as the results of research are concerned, the originators of psychotherapeutic theories rarely intend their views to become crystallised and adopted as canons.
 They see their reflections or theoretical formulations as mere expressions of their current level of knowledge and understanding, therefore as temporary constructs which are waiting to be improved or superseded.
+This is so true that some of the great theoreticians have greatly evolved during their career, presenting different ideas, sometimes contradictory, at the beginning and at the end (Carl Rogers is a good example of this.
+Paradoxically, most training programs focus on his early research and ignore the more mature part of his work, probably because of spiritual overtones which were previously absent).

-In these conditions, it should be obvious that the best model for psychotherapeutic training and practice is one which places research and personal development at the heart of everything.
+In these conditions, it should be obvious that the best model for psychotherapeutic training and practice is one which places research and personal development (a form of personal research) at the heart of one’s work.
 This model stands in sharp contrast with the prevailing model, which involves learning and applying ready-made and frozen in time theories with no research involvement and, therefore, no integration of research and personal development.

 The advantages of being a practitioner-researcher

-• my thinking primarily rests on facts instead of learned ideas, as research entails gathering, observing and analysing empirical data, namely facts;
+my analyses and interpretations are factual and grounded rather than imaginary and speculative, as research entails gathering, observing and analysing empirical data, namely facts;

-• my thinking is critical, as I am able to assess the relevance and validity of the concepts which constitute the building blocks of theory;
+my thinking is critical, as I am able to assess the empirical relevance and validity of the concepts which constitute the building blocks of theory, my own or that of others;

-• I am able to make use of all resources available without limiting myself to the small world of psychotherapeutic theory.
-My research spans over all relevant disciplines, including psychology, neurosciences, social sciences and philosophy;
+I am able to make use of all resources available without limiting myself to the small and limited world of psychotherapeutic theory, as facts (contrary to ideas) are not liable to disciplinary boundaries.
+My research spans over all relevant disciplines, including psychology, neurosciences, social sciences, historical sciences and philosophy;

-• my work of theorisation gets a chance to be co-extensive with the explorative work which takes place in therapy.
-There is a direct correlation between the two, one feeding the other (no personal data are used in my research, as my focus is on human psychological structures, not on biographical details);
+my work of theorisation is co-extensive with the explorative work which takes place in therapy.
+There is a direct correlation between the two, one feeding the other (no personal data are used in my research, as my focus is on psychological structures and dynamics, not on biographical details);

 My research themes

-• The structure of the human self and the corresponding psychological structures and personality traits
+The nature and structure of the human self and the corresponding psychological structures and processes

 Principles on which my research is based